jop-software/typo3-sentry-client/Readme.md

 ```
 **Attention:**
 Installation for non-composer installations on TYPO3 is not supported currently, because we depend on some
 composer packages.
 See [Issue #4](https://github.com/jop-software/typo3_sentry_client/issues/4) for more information.

-## Local Development
-We use [DDEV](https://ddev.readthedocs.io/en/stable/) for local development.
-With the extension you get a complete TYPO3 DDEV setup.
-Type `ddev start` to start the container.

 ## Configuration
 Currently, the only option to configure the extension is by environment variables.
 You can set them in the `.htaccess` file: